hmcts/befta-fw/README.md

 that it imports.
 This is the default and recommended behaviour when a loader imports multiple definition files.

 Only set `BEFTA_DEFINITION_IMPORT_JOB_ID` when the loader imports a single definition file.
-BEFTA reuses the configured UUID for the import request and any retry of that same request.
+BEFTA reuses the configured UUID for the import request and any job polling for that same request.
 If the same configured UUID were used for multiple definition files, those uploads would all point at the same Definition Store import job, so BEFTA rejects that configuration before uploading.

-If a retry receives `409` because the job already exists, BEFTA calls `GET /import-jobs/{id}` using the same UUID.
-If Definition Store reports the job status as `COMPLETED`, BEFTA treats the import as successful.
-This covers the case where the original multipart upload reached Definition Store but the client connection failed before BEFTA received the response.
+After BEFTA sends `/import`, it waits for the initial response.
+A `201` response succeeds immediately.
+A `4xx` response, including `409`, fails immediately because retrying a client-side error will not help.

+If `/import` returns `5xx` or throws an exception, BEFTA calls `GET /import-jobs/{id}` using the same UUID and polls until Definition Store reports `COMPLETED` or `FAILED`, or until the poll limit is reached. `COMPLETED` is treated as success.
+`FAILED` is treated as an import failure.
+BEFTA does not post the multipart file again after the initial `/import` call;
+it keeps polling even if the import-job endpoint temporarily returns `404`, another non-terminal HTTP status, or a transient polling exception.

 For a Jenkins pipeline that runs one definition upload, generate a UUID for that one command and pass it as an environment variable: